Updated: 28-May-2024 |

 Uninstallation

 Run SelectiveSenderNameSetup.exe.
-Click Uninstall button.
+Click the Uninstall button.
 Make sure that SelectiveSenderName is not in the list of Transport agents.
 Click Exit button to close the program.

 About this demo version.